jcsahnwaldt/app-stats-io/readme.md

 Many of its features (but by far not all) are used in [`process.rb`](process.rb), [`process_google.rb`](process_google.rb) and [`process_apple.rb`](process_apple.rb).

+## Requirements

+Tested with Ruby 2.7.1, older versions may not work.

+TODO: list required Ruby gems.

 ## Usage

 Clone the repo.
 Then find (or generate, respectively) the following configuration values: